STAT545-UBC/STAT545-UBC-original-website/syllabus.md

 sep-06 tues    <a href="cm001_course-intro-sw-install-account-signup.html">cm001</a>: Intro to course; S/W install; acct sign-ups sep-08 thurs   <a href="cm002_r-rstudio-intro.html">cm002</a>: Deep Thoughts about data analytic work; intro to R and RStudio
 sep-13 tues    <a href="cm003_render-git-github-test-drive.html">cm003</a>: Git(Hub) test drive, run/render an R script
-sep-15 thurs   <a href="cm004_claim-repo-test-drive-rmd.html">cm004</a>: R Markdown test drive, care and feeding of tibbles
+sep-15 thurs   <a href="cm004_claim-repo-test-drive-rmd.html">cm004</a>: R Markdown test drive
-sep-20 tues    <a href="cm005_tidyverse-ggplot2-intro.html">cm005</a>: Care and feeding of tibbles, begin ggplot2 intro
+sep-20 tues    <a href="cm005_tidyverse-tibbles.html">cm005</a>: Care and feeding of data frames or "tibbles"
-sep-22 thurs   <a href="cm006_tidyverse-ggplot2-intro-2.html">cm006</a>: Care and feeding of tibbles, begin ggplot2 intro, cont'd sep-27 tues    cm007: dplyr: the pipe and single table verbs
+sep-22 thurs   <a href="cm006_tibbles-dplyr-ggplot2.html">cm006</a>: First look at dplyr, %>%, and ggplot2
+sep-27 tues    cm007: ggplot2
-sep-29 thurs   cm008: dplyr: group_by
+sep-29 thurs   cm008: dplyr: mutate, group, summarize
-oct-04 tues    cm009: Basic flavors of R objects
+oct-04 tues    cm009: Tidy data, reshaping, dplyr joins
-oct-06 thurs   cm010: Writing your own R functions
+oct-06 thurs   cm010: Minimum "need to know" re: R as a programming language
-oct-11 tues    cm011: Split-Apply-Combine
+oct-11 tues    cm011: Getting data out of R (and back in)
-oct-13 thurs   cm012: Tidy data and reshaping; be the boss of your factors
+oct-13 thurs   cm012: Be the boss of your factors
-oct-18 tues    cm013: Practical graphing tips
+oct-18 tues    cm013: Revisit ggplot, practicalities of daily figure-making
 oct-20 thurs   cm014: Visualization Analysis and Design: Tamara Munzer guest lecture (TBC)

   * [Homework 01](hw01_edit-README.html) Edit `README.md`, use R Markdown to explore Gapminder
   * [Homework 02](hw02_explore-gapminder-dplyr.html) Explore Gapminder as a tibble and starting using dplyr and ggplot2
-  * Homework 03 Manipulate, summarize, visualize Gapminder with the tidyverse
+  * Homework 03 Manipulate, summarize, visualize Gapminder with the tidyverse and ggplot2
-  * Homework 04 Use your own functions with split-apply-combine and functional programming
+  * Homework 04 ~~Use your own functions with split-apply-combine and functional programming~~ *no, this will change*
   * Homework 05 Prove you are in control of factors and figures.
 Clean up your repo.
   * Homework 06 *did not exist; it's "clean up your repo" and was folded into homework 05*